 Every top scow sailor knows that heel angle is the single most important aspect of speed.
 In his book Sailing Smart, Buddy Melges states “This [heel] angle varies quite widely class to class or from one design to another, but it always applies, no matter how strong or weak the wind.”
 Heel angle is important for a number of reasons, but primarily because it controls the angle of the board in the water.
 When the angle is too high or too low, the board does not dig as deeply as it could, resulting in less efficient hydrodynamic lift and more side-slippage.

 You want the board to reach as far down as it can, maximizing the sideways surface area and lateral force that it is designed to generate.
 Any time the board deviates from this maximum down angle, the lateral resistance offered by the board decreases, thus making the boat slip sideways, downwind.

 On Lasers and other centerboard dinghies, the board exits the boat straight down.
 Such boats must therefore be sailed flat to keep the board as deep and efficient as possible.
 Scows are unique because their bilgeboards (or leeboards) exit the hull from the sides, so the boat must be heeled up in order to maintain a vertical board.
-The appropriate amount of heel on a scow is when the mast is 15 to 20 degrees off vertical, where the leeward rail is just touching the water.
-If water comes above the deck in flat water you’ve gone too far.
+The appropriate amount of heel on a scow is when the mast is 10 to 15 degrees off vertical, where the water is about one inch below the leeward rail.
+If water comes above the rail in flat water you’ve gone too far.